-Based on an initial assessment, we concluded that our internal control over financial reporting was not effective as of December 31, 2021 because of the material weakness described below.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that a reasonable possibility exists that a material misstatement of our annual or interim financial statements would not be prevented or detected in a timely basis.

-In connection with our financial statement close process for the year ended December 31, 2021, we identified a material weakness in our internal control over financial reporting resulting from a lack of a sufficient number of qualified personnel within our accounting and IT functions who possessed an appropriate level of expertise to effectively perform the following functions:

-- · identify, select and apply GAAP sufficiently to provide reasonable assurance that transactions were being appropriately recorded; and - assess risk and design appropriate control activities over information technology systems and financial and reporting processes necessary to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements.
+As previously reported in Item 9A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, management identified material weaknesses in our internal control over financial reporting.
+The material weaknesses related to a lack of a sufficient number of qualified personnel within our accounting and IT functions who possessed an appropriate level of expertise to effectively identify, select and apply GAAP sufficiently to provide reasonable assurance that transactions were being appropriately recorded; and to assess risk and design appropriate control activities over information technology systems and financial and reporting processes necessary to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements.

-Management continues to be actively engaged in remediating the material weakness through the development and implementation of systems, processes, and controls over the financial close and reporting process, and has hired additional accounting and finance personnel with technical public company accounting and financial reporting experience.
-We have also engaged external consultants to assist us in designing, implementing, and monitoring an appropriate system of internal controls.
-We will also continue to evaluate our IT systems and related processes to enhance our financial statement close process, reduce the number of manual journal entries, and facilitate review controls related to our significant classes of transactions.
-While we have made progress, the material weakness will not be considered remediated until management designs and implements effective controls that operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
+As part of the remediation process, we implemented additional measures including the hiring of qualified accounting and finance personnel with technical public company accounting and financial reporting assistance and the engagement of external consultants to assist us with designing, implementing, and monitoring an appropriate system of internal controls.
+We also evaluated our IT systems and related processes which enhanced our financial statement close process, reduced the number of manual journal entries, and facilitated review controls related to our significant classes of transactions.
+The applicable measures have been implemented for a sufficient period of time and management has concluded, through testing, that the enhanced controls are operating effectively, and that the material weaknesses were remediated as of December 31, 2022.